 Area 3

-[Insert some graphical icon for the Site Reference.]
+[Insert some graphical icon for the Help Guide.]

 Area 4

 Welcome to the Enron Online Help Guide.
 The guide will help you to navigate your way to sections of the site that you may wish to access.
 It will also act as a useful guide of what you can do in EnronOnline and how to do it.